ccoutant/dwarf-locations/005-locations-on-stack.md

 For `DW_OP_implicit_value`, add:

 > A location is pushed on the stack for an implicit storage
-> bank containing the byte sequence starting with the first byte at offset 0
+> bank containing the byte sequence starting with the first byte at offset 0.
-> and with an offset of 0.
+> The location has an offset of 0.

 For `DW_OP_stack_value`, replace: